The Office of the Mayor offers internships to area students throughout the year during the Spring, Summer, and Fall semesters.

 Roles and Responsibilities:

-Internships in the Mayor’s Office are unpaid.
+Internships in the Office of the Mayor are unpaid.
 The Office encourages applicants to check with their college or university to determine whether the internship may qualify for course credit.
-If so, the Office of the Mayor would be happy to submit any forms or evaluations required by the school.
+If so, the Office of the Mayor will be happy to submit any forms or evaluations required by the school.
 However, it remains the responsibility of the intern to verify whether course credit is available and to comply with all necessary college or university requirements.

 The Mayoral Intern Program uses a competitive selection process.
 In order to be considered, applicants must submit a resume and cover letter, including hours available to work, via e-mail.
 Documents should be attached to one e-mail message as separate files named “LastName_FirstName_Resume” and “LastName_FirstName_Letter” and sent to: